 Cold damage, under watering, and changes in other site conditions will shock the plant, and poinsettia leaves shrivel and die.
 In most cases, correcting the conditions and waiting for a while will return the plant back to health.

 Fungal disease issues, however, may require the complete removal of the plant.
 These form in warm, moist conditions and may be harbored in the soil, borne in the air, or simply have come with the plant from the nursery.
 Removal of infected plant debris is the first defense followed by repotting in uninfected soil.

 To identify the exact type of disease, you will need a diagnostic of the common causes of a shriveled poinsettia plant.

 Fungal Causes of a Poinsettia with Shriveled Leaves

-- Where stems are dark and discolored followed by foliage damage, Rhizoctonia may be the problem.
+- When stems are dark and discolored followed by foliage damage, Rhizoctonia may be the problem.

 - Scab or spot anthracnose starts with lesions on the foliage followed by curled leaves that succumb and die.

-There are many other fungal diseases that can result in leaves on poinsettia shriveled and dying.
-The important thing to remember is the conditions which cause these fungi to thrive.
-Crowded plants with little air circulation, overly wet soil, overhead watering and warm moist temperatures encourage spore growth and formation.
+There are many other fungal diseases that can result in the leaves on poinsettias shriveling and dying.
+The important thing to remember is the conditions that cause these fungi to thrive.
+Crowded plants with little air circulation, overly wet soil, overhead watering, and warm moist temperatures encourage spore growth and formation.

 Treating a Shriveled Poinsettia

-- The plant’s need sunny, well lit areas with warm temperatures.
-Keep the plant away from extremes such as cold drafty windows or hot heat registers.
+- The plants need sunny, well-lit areas with warm temperatures.
+Keep the plants away from extremes such as cold, drafty windows or hot heat registers.

 - Water only from the base of the plant when the soil feels dry to the touch and don’t allow the roots to sit in stagnant water.